Login

 @ glass99,

-Do you gave any suggestion for any software out there?
+Do you give any suggestion for any software out there?

-You know how it works; once you do do couple designs with the right manual you get it.
+You know how it works; once you do a couple designs with the right manual you get it.
 I would like to start my practice in specialty structural engineering like connection design, light gauge curtain wall design, certified welder inspector and storefront design.
-There is a huge market because many fumes don't design those things including the firm I am currently working at.
+There is a huge market because many firms don't design those things including the firm I am currently working at.

-What I see so far, the revenues is more than typical structural engineering design.
+What I see so far, the revenues are more than typical structural engineering design.

 Thanks.